Morton Corbet Castle - Shropshire

-This was happening at a time when King James the first was persecuting the puritans and although not himself a puritan, Sir Vincent did not wish to see them treated so badly.
+At this time, King James I was persecuting the puritans and although not one himself, Sir Vincent did not wish to see them treated so badly.
 One such puritan was a local man called Paul Homeyard and as he was a friend, Sir Vincent gave him refuge in his home.
-Soon however, as the puritan's ideals became more fanatical and unacceptable, he told Holmyard to leave as he felt he could no longer protect him.
+Soon however, as the puritan's ideals became more fanatical and unacceptable, Sir Vincent told Holmyard to leave as he could no longer protect him.

 "Woe unto thee, hard hearted man, the lord has hardened thy heart as he hardened the heart of the Pharaoh, to thine own destruction.